syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 Now that there is a new `imageTag` field, you can use this to personalize the log line.
 Change the existing log line found at `website_controller.go:57` in the controller to:

 ```
 	// Use the `ImageTag` field from the website spec to personalise the log
-  log.Info(fmt.Sprintf("Hello website reconciler with tag %s!", customResource.Spec.ImageTag))
+	log.Info(fmt.Sprintf(`Hello website reconciler with tag "%s"!`, customResource.Spec.ImageTag))
 ```

 Once these changes are made, use the `Run Shell` tab to again run the controller application locally: